Truss Analysis using the Method of Joints and Method of Sections

 Trusses are one of the first types of structure those new to engineering will tackle.
 There is a couple of reasons for this; firstly, the truss is a very simple structure, relatively easy to understand and analyse.
 By deploying some simple mechanics our truss analysis allows us to trace the load path through a truss and visualise how forces are being transmitted through the structure and back to its supports.

 The other reason we focus on trusses early in the study of engineering is because they are so ubiquitous.
 We see them all around the built environment.
 They’re simple yet incredibly efficient structures that can span very large distances with relatively little material.
 It’s this efficiency that makes them well suited as roof and bridge structures.
-After reading this tutorial, if you want to learn more and get more worked examples, you can take my completely free course on the Fundamentals of Structural Analysis.
+After reading this tutorial, if you want to work through more examples, you can take my course on the Fundamentals of Structural Analysis.

 Fundamentals of Structural Analysis